mmistakes/so-simple-theme/_posts/2019-01-29-terraform-modules.md

 {% gist 9cabff24807001150ca0863ab36158ba %}
 <small>* we skip token argument and will provide it via environment variable</small>

 At this moment there are complete service and provider definitions.
-But no variables are defined, so do it.
+But no module outputs and no input variables are defined, so do it.

 {% gist 277da253ab62fd48d3d3b060897e12fc %}

 #### DigitalOcean WordPress specific setup